YvoysePierre/Ralph_CSTextingBot/README.md

 Each node has an `l` and `r` pointer which point to another node.

 The tree logic is defined in `/tree/treeLogic.js`.
-This contains all of the app behavior that is realted to the binary tree.
+This contains all of the app behavior that is related to the binary tree.

 ## Config
 The `/config.js` file defined the configuration of the chat bot as well as any needed credentials.